Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Located in North County San Diego, Carlsbad is a quaint beach town that has a laid-back, family-friendly atmosphere.
 There are tons of great activities in Carlsbad, and the quaint downtown area is full of adorable boutique shops and a mix of fine dining and casual restaurants.

-🍽️ Restaurant: Pizza Port is Carlsbad’s most beloved brewery (one of San Diego’s numerous craft breweries) and has a super inviting, family-friendly atmosphere.
+🍽️ Restaurant: Pizza Port is Carlsbad’s most beloved brewery (and one of San Diego’s numerous craft breweries) and has a super inviting, family-friendly atmosphere.

 Leucadia